band/foobar1/README.md

 For now, use the "All Pages" button at the top to find your way around.

-Click the "<" icon in the upper right to open the Hypothesis annotation/highlights panel.
+**Comments welcome!** Click the "<" icon in the upper right to open the Hypothesis annotation/highlights panel.
 Sign up or log into Hypothesis in that panel to add comments and annotations to the pages in this wiki.

 -----